Seddryck/NBi/_documentation/transform-column.md

 ## Languages

-At the moment, you can make usage of three different languages to define your transformation:
+At the moment, you can make usage of three different languages and a few ready-to-go transformations provided by the framework to define your transformation:

 * NCalc - ```ncalc```
 * Format - ```format```
 * C# - ```c-sharp```
+* Native - ```native```

-These languages support different purposes.
+These options support different purposes.

 *NCalc* is specifically dedicated to calculations on numerical values but also offers limited features for booleans and texts.